sidwekhande/shweta-siddarth/README.md

 # Shweta & Siddarth — Wedding Website

-A single-page wedding site for the Mehendi, Ceremony, and Reception at Harding Allen Estate, Barre, MA (November 13–14, 2026).
+A single-page wedding site.
 Built with Astro, Tailwind CSS, and Framer Motion; deployed free on GitHub Pages; RSVPs saved to a Google Sheet via Apps Script.